chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_ha_drbd.rst

 High Availability: DRBD
 =====================================================

+.. no mention of supported platforms, how do folks get to this page?
+Have they already seen something about supported platforms for the chef server?

 This topic describes how to set up the |chef server| for high availability using physical machines and |drbd|.

 Prerequisites